grodansparadis/vscp-doc-spec/vscp_tcpiplink.md

 Note: that the GUID values always is given as hexadecimal values without a preceding “0x”.
 Note: If you want to mask on nickname-ID you should mask on GUID LSB byte.

+For a device with more than one filter the mask can be specified as an added numeric parameter of the above list.
+So

+    1,0x0000,0x0006,ff:ff:ff:ff:ff:ff:ff:01:00:00:00:00:00:00:00:00,8

+will set mask eight and so on.

 ## WCYD / WHATCANYOUDO - Ask the capabilities of this server :id=tcpip-whatcanyoudo